r-lib/textshaping/README.md

-A big thanks to [Behdad Esfahbod](http://behdad.org) who is the main author of both FriBidi and HarfBuzz and has been very helpful answering questions during the cause of development.
+A big thanks to [Behdad Esfahbod](http://behdad.org) who is the main author of both FriBidi and HarfBuzz and has been very helpful answering questions during the course of development.

 ## Installation